-First, Dollywood operates on a reduced schedule throughout the fall season and closes on select days.
+You see, Dollywood operates on a reduced schedule throughout the fall season and closes on select days.

-As someone who fell victim to this as a child, I know all too well the disappointment of showing up at the park for a last-minute Dollywood day, only to realize it was closed.
+From experience, I know all too well the disappointment of showing up at the park for a last-minute Dollywood day, only to realize it was closed.

-Today, adult me always checks the calendar ahead of time using the park’s operating calendar at Dollywood.com.
+As you can imagine, 10-year-old me wasn’t a happy camper.
+Today, adult me always checks the calendar ahead of time using the park’s operating calendar on Dollywood’s website.

 Can you wear a Halloween costume at Dollywood?
 The short answer is, yes you can, as long as you play by the rules.